NCMoseley/Vending-Machine-9000/readme.md

 ## Reference

-Code design and inspiration provided by:
+Suite.2 code and test design and inspiration provided by:

 https://github.com/mcornell/js-vending-machine-kata